greim/ftch/readme.md

  * **successOnly**: If true, reject the promise for all but 2xx range response status codes (after redirects are followed).
 Default to `true`.
  * **method**: HTTP method to use.
 Defaults to `'GET'`.
  * **query**: An object containing query string params that will be added to the request URL.
 If the request URL already contains a query string, these will be merged in.
+ * **requireExpanded**: If truthy, every `:param` in `urlTemplate` is required to have a matching value in the `params` object.
+By default, unexpanded params are silently passed through.
  * **telemetry**: A node [EventEmitter](https://nodejs.org/dist/latest-v4.x/docs/api/events.html#events_class_eventemitter) object which you provide. ftch will emit events on this object for the progress and timing of the request.
 It's then your responsibility to listen for events on this object.

 ### `fetch.extend(urlTemplate, params, options)`